Can't Hardly Wait cast: Where are they now?

 NOW: Amanda Beckett was just the beginning for Hewitt, who continued her run on Party of Five after Can't Hardly Wait hit theaters.
 After the show wrapped in 2000, she went on to land roles in films like Heartbreakers and TV shows like The Client List and Criminal Minds.
-Hewitt, who appears in Criminal Minds as agent Kate Callahan, is eyeing a Can't Hardly Wait reunion and sent fans into a tizzy when she tweeted, "Can't Hardly Wait reunion movie anyone?
+Hewitt, who appeared on Criminal Minds as agent Kate Callahan and joined the main cast of 9-1-1 in 2018, is eyeing a Can't Hardly Wait reunion and sent fans into a tizzy when she tweeted, "Can't Hardly Wait reunion movie anyone?
 Let's get them to make it!"

 Ethan Embry – Preston Myers

 THEN: The '90s favorite joined Can't Hardly Wait as Preston Myers, a quiet student who carried a torch for Amanda for years.
 He attempts to win her over by slipping her an emotional love letter, and finally gets his big moment with his love just as he is leaving town.